qyang-nj/llios/xctest/README.md

 The test bundle structure is as simple as `Test.xctest/Test`.
 Even `Info.plist` is not needed to run the test.

 ## `XCTest.framework`
-`XCTest.framework` is the key in iOS testing.
-Almost all tests import `XCTest` and depend on this framework.
-For the obvious reason, `XCTest.framework` needs to be present at compiling and linking time. **The really interesting thing is how it's loaded at runtime.**
+Almost all tests import `XCTest` and depend on `XCTest.framework`.
+For the obvious reason, it needs to be present at compiling and linking time. **The really interesting thing is how it's loaded at runtime.**

 From `otool -L` we can see that the test indeed depends on `XCTest.framework`.
 ```